ShrekBenson/la-perla/README.md

-# restaurant-page
+# Restaurant-page
 This is my other restaurant page, but better.
+Like Ma's House, this is another restaurant page for practice about webpack.